Elena Llaudet

 OVERVIEW OF MY COURSE

-My course progresses through small, digestible exercises that students work through at least three times: first by following along with the exercises in the textbook on their own computer, then through the in-class exercises we complete together, and again in the weekly take-home problem sets.
-All three—textbook, in-class exercises, and problem sets—run in parallel, drawing on the same statistical concepts and code but asking students to answer different research questions by analyzing other real-world datasets.
-This gives students repeated hands-on experience, which is key to building skills, and shows them how to apply quantitative reasoning across a variety of contexts.
+My course progresses through small, digestible exercises that students work through at least three times: first by following along with the analyses in the textbook on their own computer, then through the in-class exercises we complete together, and again in the weekly take-home problem sets.
+All three—textbook, in-class exercises, and problem sets—run in parallel, drawing on the same statistical concepts and code but applying them to different research questions and real-world datasets.
+This repeated, hands-on experience is key to building skills and shows students how to apply quantitative reasoning across a variety of contexts.

 My lecture slides are meant to complement DSS, not replace it.
 They skip some of the more advanced topics covered in the book and do not repeat all the details found in it.